International Trade & Globalisation · 4 question types

 Exchange rate definitions, depreciation/appreciation effects on exports, imports, and inflation are increasingly examined since 2021.

-A common 2- or 3-mark exam question.
-Two operations.
+A common 2- or 3-mark exam task involves two operations.

-Multiply (or divide) the amount by the exchange rate, depending on direction.
+Multiply (or divide) the amount by the exchange rate, depending on the direction of the conversion.

 Percentage change = ((new rate − old rate) ÷ old rate) × 100.